-Note: Power control functions are only available on RSM-xRy Series units.
-The Plug Group Directory is not present on standard DSM Series units and standard RSM Series units.
+Note: Power control functions are only available on CPM Series units.
+The Plug Group Directory is not present on DSM Series and RSM Series units.

 The "View Plug Group Directory" option allows you to view the configuration of each Plug Group.
 Note that the View Plug Group Directory function is only available when you have accessed command mode using a password that permits Administrator Level commands.